LEARNAcademy/syllabus/cat-tinder/frontend/cat-read.md

 But why is `cats` undefined?
 Our test revealed a very important bug in our code.
 The array of cats is coming from state in `App.js` and being passed to `CatIndex`.
 This is all happening very quickly but it does require a little bit of time.
 And furthermore, the cat data will eventually be handled by a `fetch` request which could take even longer.
 If the `CatIndex` component renders before the data has arrived the entire component breaks.
 Not ideal.

 To fix this bug we want all the functionality handled by `.map` to run only if there is an array of cats.
 Otherwise, that code should be ignored and the rest of the page should render.
 By adding a `?` after `cats` we create conditional rendering.
 No cats?
 No map.
+No map, no error.

 **src/pages/CatIndex.js**